WizzerWorks/OpenMLZ/README.md

 This repository was created to provide access to legacy software that is no longer available from the original Sourceforge project site (see https://sourceforge.net/projects/oml-ri/) because it used the obsolete CVS source control versioning system.

 Currently there is no plan to update this project so that it will build for the Linux and Windows platforms.
-But that decision may change in the future; contributors are welcome to provide an updated build (i.e. CMake?).
+But that decision may change in the future; contributors are welcome to provide an updated, cross-platform build environment (i.e. CMake?).